Pranab1991/Tree-Based-DataStrutures/README.md

-<p> **Tree** In computer science, a tree is a widely used abstract data type that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.<br><br>
+ **Tree** In computer science, a tree is a widely used abstract data type that simulates a hierarchical tree structure, with a root value and subtrees of children with a parent node, represented as a set of linked nodes.<br><br>

 A tree data structure can be defined recursively as a collection of nodes, where each node is a data structure consisting of a value and a list of references to nodes.
 The start of the tree is the "root node" and the reference nodes are the "children".
-No reference is duplicated and none points to the root</p>
+No reference is duplicated and none points to the root.